elastic/eui/wiki/contributing-to-eui/running-eui-locally.md

 ### Dependencies

-EUI currently uses only `yarn` for dependency management.
+EUI uses `yarn` for dependency management.
 We use `npm` for release purposes only.

-EUI also uses [yarn@v1 (classic)](https://classic.yarnpkg.com/en/docs/install), and not yarn v2 or above.
+EUI only uses [yarn@v1 (classic)](https://classic.yarnpkg.com/en/docs/install), and not yarn v2 or above.
 Ensure you are on the correct version via `yarn -v` before installing all dependencies:

 ```bash
 yarn